 Though the island nation is geographically small, the sweeping landscapes seem immense with their jagged mountain peaks, rolling hills, sparkling beaches, scenic fjords, raging rivers, and pristine lakes.

-New Zealand is an adventurers paradise with opportunities to try activities like scuba diving, hot air ballooning, rock climbing, and other extreme sports, especially in adrenaline-packed Queenstown, the 'extreme sport capital of the world'.
+New Zealand is an adventurers paradise with opportunities to try activities such as scuba diving, hot air ballooning, rock climbing, and other extreme sports, especially in adrenaline-packed Queenstown, the 'extreme sport capital of the world'.

 Yet the urban life and culture of New Zealand is just as fascinating, with the traditions of both Maori warriors and British settlers playing a part in everyday life.
-Major cities like Auckland, Christchurch and Wellington have excellent restaurants and nightlife to entertain the most determined partiers, along with an array of fascinating museums and cultural attractions.
+Major cities such as Auckland, Christchurch and Wellington have excellent restaurants and nightlife to entertain the most determined partiers, along with an array of fascinating museums and cultural attractions.

 New Zealand seems to be located at the end of the world, and the long flight is off-putting for many travellers.
 However, the rich rewards of a holiday spent in the 'land of the long white cloud' are immeasurable.